antoinewaugh/cme-sbe-latency/README.md

         certainly need to keep separate seqnum in this instance....

     2. Incremental feed - this is looking good
-    3. Decoder needs to expose interface:
-        StartRecovery() // Important because decoder needs to know when to ignore
-                        // snapshot and when not to, including clearing book and setting rptseqnum StopRecovery() // maybe decoder sets this state and notifies

 * Functionality
     1. Channel Reset